University Policies

 Alcoholic Beverages

-Possession and use of alcoholic beverages is substantially regulated by federal, state, and local laws and ordinances.
-Within this legal framework, the University's Alcohol Policy sets out the conditions under which alcoholic beverages may be used on University property.
+Federal, state, and local laws and ordinances substantially regulate the possession and use of alcoholic beverages.
+Within this legal framework, the University's Alcohol Policy explains the conditions under which alcoholic beverages may be used on University property.

-- It is against the law for anyone to sell or give any alcoholic beverage to a person under 21 or to aid or abet such a person in selling, purchasing, or possessing any alcoholic beverage.
-(General Statute 18B-302)
+• It is against the law for anyone to sell or give any alcoholic beverage to a person under 21 or to aid or abet such a person in selling, purchasing, or possessing any alcoholic beverage.
+(N.C.
+General Statute 18B-302)

-- No alcoholic beverages may be sold by any person, organization, or corporation on a college campus except as permitted by North Carolina General Statutes, Sect.
-18B-1006 (a).
+• No alcoholic beverages may be sold by any person, organization, or corporation on a college campus except as permitted by N.C.
+General Statute 18B-1006 (a).

-In addition to following the law, the University’s Alcohol Policy sets out special rules about alcohol for University employees and for students and student organizations.
-For University employees, the Procedure for Requesting Permission to Serve Alcoholic Beverages at University-Sponsored Events describes how University Departments and Units may request permission to serve alcohol at University-sponsored events.
-For University students and student organizations, the Procedures for Adjudication and Response to Student and Student Organization Violations of the UNC–Chapel Hill Alcohol Policy describes the procedural rights, administrative process, sanctions, and appeal process for students and student organizations accused of violating the University’s Alcohol Policy.
-The Office of the Dean of Students will provide copies of the policy and procedures and assistance in understanding their full implications.
+The University’s Alcohol Policy sets out specific requirements relating to the service or use of alcohol by students and student organizations or in connection with University-sponsored events.
+The Procedure for Requesting Permission to Serve Alcoholic Beverages at University-Sponsored Events describes how University departments and units may request permission to serve alcohol at University-sponsored events.
+The Student Conduct Procedures of the University of North Carolina at Chapel Hill describes the procedural rights, administrative processes, sanctions, and appeal process for students and student organizations accused of violating the University’s Alcohol Policy.
 The text of the policy and procedures can also be accessed on the University’s policy website.

 Illegal Drugs Policy

-The University’s Illegal Drugs Policy addresses education, counseling, and rehabilitation to help all members of the University Community avoid involvement with illegal drugs.
+The University’s Illegal Drugs Policy addresses education, counseling, and rehabilitation to help all members of the University Community avoid involvement with illegal drugs and promote a drug-free campus.
 The policy also describes enforcement and penalties, consistent with state and federal law, to eliminate illegal drugs from the University community.
 Please see the full text of the Illegal Drugs Policy on the University’s policy website.

 Commercial Activities

-Commercial exchanges, including selling or soliciting for the sale of goods or services by any person on the campus of the University is prohibited except as provided for in the Facilities Use Policy.
+Commercial exchanges, including selling or soliciting for the sale of goods or services by any person on the campus of the University, are prohibited except as described in the Facilities Use Policy.

 Equity in Athletics Disclosure Act